Authored by Monica Gray

 Buy Good Gear

 Buy cheap, buy twice!
 That saying couldn’t ring anymore true.
 Invest in high-quality gear before you embark on your trip.
 This includes gear like waterproof bags, waterproof clothes, quick-dry clothes, and a lifejacket.
 Placing your valuables like a phone and camera inside the waterproof bag prevents valuable gear from getting damaged, whether that’s from rain or accidentally flipping the kayak.
 Always wear your lifejacket, even on days when the water is flat or calm.
-Waterproof clothes like shorts and shirts will only help you, as they’ll dry quickly and you won’t have to lug around wet clothes for the duration of your trip.
+I've learned time and time again how unpredictable the weather is!
+I've been on trips before where the weather went from sunny to rainy in a matter of minutes.
+That's why waterproof clothes like shorts and shirts will only help you, as they’ll dry quickly and you won’t have to lug around wet clothes for the duration of your trip.
 You’ll also want to pack synthetic socks, synthetic base layers, a rain jacket, and board shorts.

 Test Your Gear